 On May 23, 1813, the first (modern) optical telegraph line following the mechanical telegraphy system of the French inventor Claude Chappe between Metz and Mainz was established.
 No, this wasn‘t the first of its kind, but it was the first to connect the former already in France established telegraphy system with a (now) German city.

-At yovisto, you might start your investigation on the history of telecommunications with a short presentation of Prof. Nigel Linge from University of Salford about Claude Chappe`s optical telegraph.
+At yovisto academic video search, you might start your investigation on the history of telecommunications with a short presentation of Prof. Nigel Linge from University of Salford about Claude Chappe`s optical telegraph.

 For the German speaking audience, you might watch the introductory lecture on the history of telecommunications, die Einführungsvorlesung “Der Computer als universales Kommunikationsmedium” aus der Vorlesungsreihe “Informatik der digitalen Medien”.

-- (in German) Ch.
-Meinel, H. Sack: Digitale Kommunikation – Vernetzen, Multimedia, Sicherheit, Springer Heidelberg (2009)
+- Ch.
+Meinel, H. Sack: Digital Communication – Networking, Multimedia, Security, Springer Heidelberg (2014)